Acupuncture for Shingles in Melbourne

 ◯ Underlying Deficiency

 Shingles often emerges at times of immune vulnerability – after illness, surgery, or prolonged stress.
-TCM may address underlying Qi or Yin deficiency to support the body’s recovery capacity and resilience alongside targeted pain management.
+Addressing underlying Qi or Yin deficiency may support the body’s recovery capacity and resilience alongside targeted care.

 Treatment approaches